 -j 4

-suggests using 4 parallel jobs, adjust as needed):
+suggests using 4 parallel jobs, adjust as needed):make -j 4

 /usr/local/bin